-From golf resorts and city centre apartments to homes on the rural hillsides of the interior, the Algarve offers a broad range of accommodation options for expats.
+From golf resorts and city-centre apartments to homes on the rural hillsides of the interior, the Algarve offers a broad range of accommodation options for expats.
 Prices vary widely across these different settings and their appeal may vary depending on different lifestyle preferences.
 Many expats choose rural or coastal villas with pools or properties within tourist complexes.
-Fewer choose to live in the towns of the Algarve, which tend to have more of an authentic local feel and often come without any outside space.

 Property in the Algarve is more expensive than in many other parts of Portugal, Lisbon being the main exception.
-However, Portugal is one of the cheapest countries in Western Europe to find a home and the Algarve presents plenty of options for all budgets whether buying or renting.
+But Portugal is still one of the cheapest countries in Western Europe to find a home and the Algarve presents plenty of options for all budgets whether buying or renting.

 Types of accommodation in the Algarve